aasmc/PetFinder/README.md

 # Branch animation

-In this branch some animations are added to the app.
+In this branch some animations and support of light and dark themes are added to the app.
 App uses Lottie for complex animation that is shown to the user when a pet card is clicked - a happy dog wiggling its tail.
 The user can double-click a pet's photo (or placeholder) in Animal Details fragment and a vector-drawable